a-gruber/xcode-bot-tutorial/3-setup-bot.md

-# Step 3: Setup your first bot
+# Setup your first bot

 WIP